Fiyi-A/PDF-Manipulation/README.md

 # PDF-Manipulation
-Python scripts for watermarking PDF files and for merging pdf files together.
+Python scripts for watermarking PDF files and for merging PDF files together.